Cristie-Lenahan/inference-worker/README.md

 This MCP server provides the following core functionalities:

 - **Task Submission:** Allows users to submit tasks to the Cerebras AI inference platform.
-- **Task Submission:** Allows users to submit tasks to the Cerebras AI inference platform.
 - **Task Decomposition:** (Pending) Breaks down complex tasks into smaller, well-defined sub-tasks for parallel processing.
 - **Orchestration:** (Pending) Manages the parallel processing of sub-tasks using worker modules.
 - **Result Aggregation:** (Pending) Collects and compiles results from worker modules.
-- **Inference Processing:** Handles communication with the Cerebras AI API to execute tasks.
 - **Inference Processing:** Handles communication with the Cerebras AI API to execute tasks.

 ## Process Flow